3. Canadian Indicators for the United Nations Convention on the Rights of Persons with Disabilities (CRPD) – article 10: right to life

 Figure 3.5 - Text description

-- Respondents were asked to rank their satisfaction with their life on a scale from 0 to 10.
-Responses from 0 to 5 were combined to represent "Dissatisfaction".
+- Notes: Respondents were asked to rate how they felt about their life as a whole on a scale from 0 (very dissatisfied) to 10 (very satisfied).
+Responses from 0 to 5 were combined to represent "dissatisfaction".

-- Source: Statistics Canada, General Social Survey, 2020 (Social Research Division calculations).
+- Source: Statistics Canada, General Social Survey - Social Identity, 2020 (Social Research Division calculations).

-Persons with disabilities were more likely than persons without disabilities to report being dissatisfied with their life.
-Among persons with disabilities, 26% of men and 27% of women reported to be dissatisfied with their life.
+Persons with disabilities were around 3 times as likely as those without disabilities to report feeling dissatisfied with their life.
+Among persons with disabilities, 26% of men and 27% of women reported feeling dissatisfied with their life.
 This compares to 9% of men and 8% of women without disabilities.